iansAToasificationDOTorg/iansAToasificationDOTorg/The MuliSpiral Loop.md

-The dark green spirals could consist of <a href="https://en.m.wikipedia.org/wiki/Bambusa_oldhamii">Bamboo</a> and <a href="https://en.m.wikipedia.org/wiki/Moringa_oleifera">Moringa</a> forest which would form hedgerows as a fence and habitat for birds and animals, the brown spirals are roads each side of forrest.
+The dark green spirals could consist of <a href="https://en.m.wikipedia.org/wiki/Bambusa_oldhamii">Bamboo</a> and <a href="https://en.m.wikipedia.org/wiki/Moringa_oleifera">Moringa</a> forest which would form hedgerows as a fence and habitat for native birds and native animals, the brown spirals are roads each side of forrest.